goldds96/Report/Tenda/AC9/CI.md

 The transmitted parameter **"mac"** is stored in the **mac** variable through **websGetVar** in the **formWriteFacMac** function, and the **mac** variable passed to the **doSystemCmd** function without any validation.

-As a result, an authenticated attacker can execute OS commands with root privileges.
+As a result, attacker can execute OS commands with root privileges.

 ![image](https://github.com/user-attachments/assets/56360f24-a7fa-43f6-a47b-067529e2af76)